 The DBS will then send you a copy of any the disclosure certificate; this can take up to 8 weeks to be processed by both the DBS and the police.
 You must then show your certificate to the licensing department.
 Once this information has been received, the application will be determined subject to the guidelines adopted by the Council.

-Contact the DBS (Disclosure & Barring Service) by telephoning 0870 9090 811 and quote the following customer reference number 20042500005 for enquiries regarding the progress of your application.
+For enquires regarding the progress of your application contact the DBS (Disclosure & Barring Service) by telephoning 0870 9090 811 and quote the following customer reference number 20042500005.
 Alternatively, the progress of your DBS application can be tracked online by visiting the DBS tracking service.

-Once you have received your disclosure certificate from the DBS you may wish to subscribe to their online update service at a cost of £13 a year.
+Once you have received your disclosure certificate from the DBS you must subscribe to their online update service within 30 days, at a cost of £13 a year.
 This will allow you to keep your criminal record certificate up to date, and take it from role to role within the same workforce, including Derbyshire County Council school contracts.
 Being subscribed to the service will also mean that employers will be able to carry out free, online checks of an your disclosure certificate (with your consent) to check that it is up to date, and you will not be required to submit a new certificate every three years as is normally the case for licensed taxi drivers.
-Speak to a licensing officer if you require more information on this service, or alternatively read the document below for the full details;
+Speak to a licensing officer if you require more information on this service.

 7. Previous Convictions